HolgerHuo/blog/content/posts/provision-kubernetes/index.en.md

 showTableOfContents: true
 ---

-This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using `kubeadmin`, `containerd`, `kube-vip`, `cilium`, and `MetalLB`.
+This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using `kubeadmin`, `containerd`, `kube-vip`, `cilium`, `MetalLB`, and `OpenEBS`.
 If you are using a managed Kubernetes service (K8s-as-a-Service) or already have an existing cluster, feel free to skip this section.

 ## Prerequisites